awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

-# Create an Association<a name="sysman-state-assoc"></a>
+# Create an association<a name="sysman-state-assoc"></a>

 The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell\.

 **Important**
 The following procedures are intended for creating an association with a `Command` or `Policy` document\.
-For information about creating an association that uses an `Automation` document, see [Running Automation Workflows with Triggers Using State Manager](automation-sm-target.md)\.
+For information about creating an association that uses an `Automation` document, see [Running Automation workflows with triggers using State Manager](automation-sm-target.md)\.

 When a State Manager association is created, the association immediately runs on the specified instances or targets\.
 After the initial execution, the association runs in intervals according to the schedule that you defined and according to the following rules:
 + Associations are run only on instances that are online when the interval starts\.
 Offline instances are skipped\.